hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 ## Setup
 Very similar to Hazelcast's setup and usage, it is as easy as adding a dependency or dropping a jar file.

-Hazelcast has built-in JCache implementaion which will be enabled by just adding the `cache-api` dependency.
+Hazelcast has built-in JCache implementation which will be enabled by just adding the `cache-api` dependency.
 When Hazelcast sees the `javax.cache.Caching` class on the classpath, it will just enable JCache.

 - Add the file `hazelcast-3.3.1.jar` to your classpath or add it as a dependency.
 - Download the `cache-api` from maven repo or add it as a dependency as shown below.